x-lab/x-lab.github.io/_pages/home.md

 permalink: /
 ---

-<center> We aspire to translate state-of-the-art computational technologies to improve human healthcare.
-Currently we focus on three directions: privacy preserved health information exchange, application of artificial intelligence in medical diagnosis and medical devices, and computational biology.
-We are based at <a ref='http://www.aiit.org.cn'>Advanced Institute of Information Technology of Peking University</a> and <a ref='https://www.broadinstitute.org'>Broad Institute of MIT and Harvard</a>. </center>
+<center> Our group develops and applies state-of-the-art computational technologies for biology and biomedine.
+Currently, our <a ref="{{ site.url }}{{ site.baseurl }}/research">research</a> mainly focus on privacy preserved computation and its application in healthcare data sharing.
+We also develop and employ machine learning methods for disease risk prediction and medical device data analysis.
+We are currently affiliated with <a ref='http://www.aiit.org.cn'>Advanced Institute of Information Technology of Peking University</a>, <a ref='https://www.broadinstitute.org'>Broad Institute of MIT and Harvard</a> and <a href="">Massachusetts General Hospital</a> and <a href="">Harvard Medical School</a>. </center>

 <div class="row">
   <div class="col-sm-6 clearfix">